Life Insurance - Human Resources at Ohio State

 If you retire before age 70, you may continue your GTLI coverage (up to $200,000 maximum) after retirement at your expense.
 You pay a quarterly or annual premium to the university.
 This benefit may be continued until age 70.

 If you become re-employed with Ohio State in an eligible position, your quarterly or annual premiums will cease and you will automatically be enrolled in GTLI as an active employee.
-You should contact Human Resources to stop retiree coverage and your premiums or to re-enroll if become ineligible as employee and meet all other retiree eligibility criteria.
+You should contact HR Connection to stop retiree coverage and your premiums or to re-enroll if become ineligible as employee and meet all other retiree eligibility criteria.

 Retired before age 70